 - be in good working order

-- only accommodate one animal at a time
+- be able to fit one animal at a time without discomfort

-- prevent any large movements forwards, backwards or sideways
+- stop the animal making any large movements forwards, backwards or sideways

-- allow complete access to an animal’s forehead
+- allow complete access to an animal’s forehead, for accurate stunning

 Stunning cattle with a pneumatic captive bolt

-If you use pneumatic captive bolts you must have a restraining device in any new stunning pens and restraining boxes you’ve bough since 1 January 2013.
+If you use pneumatic captive bolts, you must have a restraining device in any stunning pens and restraining boxes.
 Your restraining device must: